zabir-aa/snake/README.md

 - Press tiled "`" key to chat if the extra chat feature is enabled.

 ## Extra Features
 An optional chat feature is available, although not part of the primary package.
 The required code and instructions can be found in the extra.js file.

+## Known Bug:
+The extra feature contains a loop bug:
+After each message is sent, the connection and messages get one extra instance.
+This is due to the extra call of the whole setupInput function in order to get back to gameplay from chat.
+Need to find an alternative to this.

 ## Mod by:
 Abdullah Ahmad Zabir